harlantwood/Enlightened_Structure/API/index.md

-Enlightened Structure APIs
+enlightened structure APIs
 ==========================

-The Enlightened Structure technology stack is being implemented as a set of lean HTTP APIs. *This is a work in progress, and these APIs are likely to change before their official release.*  Your feedback is very welcome -- we want to make these APIs work for you.
+The enlightened structure technology stack is being implemented as a set of lean HTTP APIs. *This is a work in progress, and these APIs are likely to change before their official release.*  Your feedback is very welcome -- we want to make these APIs work for you.